Classification SystemsPublished on February 15 2015

 A short introduction to the RMi system is shown here and a more detailed description here where also the input parameters to RMi are shown.
 RMi requires more calculation than the RMR and the Q system, but spreadsheets can be used from which RMi-values can be found together with RMR-values and Q-values from the same input observations, see also Section 6 below.

-Based on RMi combined with the geometrical features of the underground opening and rock stresses, the rock support can be estimated using support charts or from theexcel spreadsheet ( /files/rmi_support_3-1.xls).
+Based on RMi combined with the geometrical features of the underground opening and rock stresses, the rock support can be estimated using support charts or from the excel spreadsheet.
 RMi can also be applied as input to other rock engineering methods, such as numerical modelling, the Hoek-Brown failure criterion for rock masses.
-The paper 'Deformation modulus of rock masses' shows how RMi is used.
+The paper 'Deformation modulus of rock masses' shows how RMi can be used.

 The system applies best to massive and jointed rock masses where the joints in the various sets have similar properties.
 It may also be used as a first check for support in faults and weakness zones, but its limitations here are pointed out by Palmström (1995).